flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/core-extensions/content-management/media-library.md

 # Media library

-All the media files (such as images, GIFs etc.) used on the processes that were uploaded to processes are listed in the media library.
-This is where you can manage all existing media files or upload new files.
+The media library serves as a centralized hub for managing and organizing various types of media files, including images, GIFs, and more.
+It encompasses all the files that have been uploaded to the [**processes**](../../../../terms/flowx-process-definition), providing a convenient location to view, organize, and upload new media files.

 ![](../../../../../release-notes/img/media_library.gif)